Kaiser Permanente - Washington Permanente Medical Group

 Coordinate communication of access related measures and work plans

-Write proposals for new provider FTE in collaboration with WPMG Finance and Strategy
+Write proposals for new, provider FTE and work with WPMG Finance and Strategy

 Understand internalization targets and coordinate with clinical teams to build access for internalized care